 The practice had infection control procedures which reflected published guidance.
+The practice had introduced additional procedures in relation to COVID-19 in accordance with published guidance.

 The practice had procedures to reduce the risk of Legionella or other bacteria developing in water systems, in line with a risk assessment.